We will track here amendments to this resource that reflect changes in law and practice.

 UK recognised funds

-In the UK, certain funds can be recognised by the FCA under the following sections of the FSMA:
+In the UK, certain non-UK funds can be recognised by the FCA under the following sections of FSMA ( www.practicallaw.com/5-505-5867) :

-Section 272.
-This section applies to funds that can be individually recognised by the FCA because they meet specified criteria.
+Section 272 ( www.practicallaw.com/5-506-4701) .
+This section applies to overseas funds that can be individually recognised by the FCA because they meet specified criteria.

-For more information about UK recognised funds, see the following resources:
+For more information about UK recognised funds, see:

-There have been four directives relating to UCITS funds:
+To date, there have been five directives relating to UCITS funds:

-The UCITS Directive (85/611/EEC).
+UCITS Directive ( www.practicallaw.com/8-506-5921) (85/611/EEC).
 This is commonly known as UCITS I and set out the legal framework for the single market for investment funds, including requirements for the organisation, management and oversight of UCITS funds.
+It has been recast and replaced (see below).

-The Product Directive (2001/108/EC).
+Product Directive ( www.practicallaw.com/0-509-6667) (2001/108/EC).
 This extended the range of assets in which UCITS are eligible to invest.
 The Management Company Directive and the Product Directive, which both amended UCITS I, are collectively known as UCITS III.

-For more information about UCITS funds and ongoing reform in this area, see the following resources:
+For more information about UCITS funds and ongoing reform in this area, see:

 Exchange traded funds